iskcrew/isk_deprecated/README.md

 ### Install the rubygems needed for isk

 ISK manages its rubygem dependencies with bundler.
-This makes installing the correct versions of needed rubygems easy, just execute "bundle install" in the isk directory and they will get installed.
+This makes installing the correct versions of needed rubygems easy, install bundler with "gem install bundler" and the bundled gems with "bundle install" in the isk directory.

 ### Create the database and initialize it